 First, become familiar with Slocum Bradley's own applications of the diamond (e.g., Slocum-Bradley, 2008, 2009, 2010).
-Because Slocum Bradley's analytic framework is meant to include Bamberg's process, we also suggest reading and becoming familiar with Bamberg's three-tiered model of analysis (e.g., Bamberg,1997, 2004a, 2004b; Korobov & Bamberg, 2004, 2007).
-Based on our own experience, fine-grained semiotic analysis will be enriched when researchers understand and carry out the three-tiered model of analysis before attempting to Papers on Social Representations, 28 (1), 7.1-7.23 (2019) [http://psr.iscte-iul.pt/index.php/PSR/index] 7.17 combine it with the diamond.
+Because Slocum Bradley's analytic framework is meant to include Bamberg's process, we also suggest reading and becoming familiar with Bamberg's three-tiered model of analysis (e.g., Bamberg, 1997, 2004a, 2004b; Korobov & Bamberg, 2004, 2007).
+Based on our own experience, fine-grained semiotic analysis will be enriched when researchers understand and carry out the three-tiered model of analysis before attempting to Papers on Social Representations, 28 (1), 7.1-7.23 (2019) [http://psr.iscte-iul.pt/index.php/PSR/index]

+combine it with the diamond.
 This may be particularly useful for analysts who have not analyzed data using Bamberg's approach with previous data.
 Additionally, to include specific attention to modalities beyond speech, researchers can draw from analytic work already developed by social semioticians (e.g., Jewitt, 2009; Hodge, Hodge & Kress, 1988; McVee & Carse, 2016).
 Readers who are unfamiliar with multimodality should be aware that scholars are rapidly developing new approaches around multimodal transcription that allows for representation of speech and other modes (e.g., Curwood & Gibbons, 2010; Ehret & Hollett, 2014; Smith, 2016; Wargo, 2015).
 Because all authors of this current article were well-versed in multimodal methods of analysis, we did not create an additional step for this process.
 However, it may be useful for those who are unfamiliar with multimodal analyses to undertake this step separately.
-Scholars unfamiliar with multimodal analyses should be aware that a great deal of multimodal analysis has been carried out and published, particularly in educational research.
-Rather than re-inventing methodological analyses.
+Scholars unfamiliar with multimodal analysis should be aware that a great deal of multimodal analysis has been carried out and published, particularly in educational research.
+Rather than re-inventing methodological analyses and procedures, scholars would do well to identify existing research and procedures in multimodal analysis.